apollographql/subscriptions-transport-ws/PROTOCOL.md

 ### Messages Flow

 This is a demonstration of client-server communication, in order to get a better understanding of the protocol flow:

-- Server configured with GraphQL schema (and `PubSub` implementation when using subscriptions)
-- Client creates a WebSocket instance using `SubscriptionsClient` object.

 #### Session Init Phase